Pedro de Valdivia: Death

-There are many versions of how Valdivia's killing took place.
+There are many different accounts of how Valdivia's killing took place.
 According to Jerónimo de Vivar, an author contemporary with the events, the execution of Valdivia was personally ordered by Caupolicán, who had him killed with a lance, and later his head, and those of two of his bravest companions, were put on display.
 Alonso de Góngora Marmolejo, another contemporary chronicler, writes that Valdivia offered as a ransom for his life the evacuation of all the Spanish settlements in the Mapuche lands and the gift of large herds of animals, but this offer was rejected.
-The Mapuche first cut off his forearms and roasted and ate them in front of him before killing him and his accompanying priest.

-Alonso de Ercilla reports that Valdivia was killed with the blow of a club, and then with a knife a warrior cut open his breast and ripped out his heart, which was then handed to the toqui, who sucked its blood; the heart was passed around from one to another.
-A drinking cup was made from Valdivia's skull.
-The warriors ran around the corpse, brandishing their lances and uttering cries, while the rest of the assembly stamped with their feet.

-Another contemporary chronicler, Pedro Mariño de Lobera, wrote that Valdivia offered to evacuate the lands of the Mapuche but says he was shortly thereafter killed with a large club by a vengeful warrior named Pilmaiquen, who said that Valdivia could not be trusted to keep his word once freed.
-Lobera says that a common story in Chile at the time was that Valdivia had been killed by being forced to drink molten gold.
-According to an even later legend, Lautaro took Valdivia to the Mapuche camp and put him to death after three days of torture, extracting his beating heart and eating it with the Mapuche leaders.
-Probably all the stories about his death are apocryphal, since none of his party survived the battle, and the only known witnesses were indigenous fighters captured in subsequent battles.
+Alonso de Ercilla reported that Valdivia was killed with the blow of a club, and then with a knife a warrior cut open his breast and ripped out his heart.Another contemporary chronicler, Pedro Mariño de Lobera, wrote that Valdivia offered to evacuate the lands of the Mapuche but says he was shortly thereafter killed with a large club by a vengeful warrior named Pilmaiquen, who said that Valdivia could not be trusted to keep his word once freed.
+Lobera says that a common story in Chile at the time was that Valdivia had been killed by being forced to drink molten gold, although this story was most likely apocryphal.

+The most detailed and most likely accurate account of Valdivia's death was given by Diego de Rosales, a Spanish historian who spoke with several Mapuches.
+According to Rosales, the Mapuches ritualistically killed Valdivia as a form of human sacrifice.
+After the Battle of Tucapel, a large crowd of Mapuche people gathered to watch the execution of Valdivia.
+The Mapuche warriors placed their spears and arrows on the ground in the shape of a circle, and they planned to kill Valdivia in the middle of this circle.
+When Valdivia was taken to the circle, a Mapuche man walked up behind him and killed Valdivia by smashing his head with a wooden club.
+The Mapuche crowd then began to stomp and chant after he was killed, and Valdivia's heart was then cut out from his body.
+Valdivia's heart was then cut into pieces and eaten by the Mapuche chieftains, as they believed they would absorb Valdivia's spiritual power by eating it.
+The Mapuches also turned Valdivia's skull into a drinking cup for chicha, and they turned his leg bones into flutes.
+After Valdivia's execution, the Mapuches sang a victory song and held a long celebration.